tbidne/time-conv/README.md

                            timezone is included, then a formatter using the '%Z' flag should be present.
 If literal is specified and no timezone is included then we assume UTC.
-  -d,--dest-tz <local | tz_database>
+  -d,--dest-tz <local | TZ_DATABASE>
                            Timezone in which to convert the read string.
 Can be 'local' or a tz database label.
 Defaults to local.
   -t,--today               Used when reading a time string, adds the local date.
                            This is a convenience option and should only be used if the time string and format do not explicitly mention date.
-  STRING                   Time string to parse.
+  TIME_STRING              Time string to parse.
 If none is given then we parse
                            the local system time.
+To format the output, use --format-out.
   -h,--help                Show this help text

 Version: 0.1